IbraheemXD/compose-instant/README.md

-# compose-instant
+# Compose Instant
-I might forget how to implement this
+*I might forget how to implement this*

 ## Easy Collapsing Toolbar